raspberrypilearning/raspberry-pi-command/en/step_1.md

 ---
 ### Hardware

-+ RaspberryPi computer
++ Raspberry Pi computer

 ### Software

-+ A recent install of Raspberry Pi OS (Buster or later), earlier versions may not support all of the shell functionality used in this project unless you update the terminal application.
++ A recent installation of Raspberry Pi OS (Buster or later) — earlier versions may not support all of the shell functionality used in this project unless you update the terminal application

 --- /collapse ---